 No, the visit is free of charge, as is the use of the media guides.

 No, there is no need to book in advance - you can show up at any time during opening hours.
+Occasionally though, if the Parlamentarium is full, we might ask you to wait (rarely more than ½ hour).

 Yes.
-A Role Play Game is available that allows participants to experience what it is like to be a Member of the European Parliament for the a day.
+A Role Play Game is available that allows participants to experience what it is like to be a Member of the European Parliament for the day.
 For more information please see the Role Play Game section.

 Yes, the Centre has been designed to ensure easy wheelchair access.
 If you need a wheelchair, please send an email to:firstname.lastname@example.org